Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 **Zones.**  A *Zone* is an area, defined in its simplest form as a circle, and extended into cylinders and spheres, whose radii are derived from the distance from a location's waypoint,  Indicating a specific pattern of behavior for a pilot to adhere to within the specified area.

 **Port Facilities.**  A *Port Facility* in the scope of this proposal is a specific, centralized location that any number of players may travel to and from using vehicles, and usually provides dedicated areas for landing, refitting/refueling, and take-off.
-Examples of port facilities are organization headquarters, player-made spaceports and space stations.
+Examples of port facilities are organization headquarters, surface-borne player-made spaceports and space stations.

 **Navigational Aids.**  A *Navigational* Aid can be a waypoint(destination), or a vector indicator - a physical representation of the direction a vehicle should be travelling along when taking off or landing.
 Currently, the waypoint and vector indicator are the only tools provided in-game.